merenlab/anvio/anvio/docs/workflows/metagenomics.md

-**The default entering point** to the metagenomics workflow is the raw paired-end sequencing reads for one or more shotgun metagenomes. **The default end point** of the workflow is an anvi'o merged profile database ready for refinement of bins (or whatever it is that you want to do with it), along with an annotated anvi'o contigs database.
+**The default entering point** to the metagenomics workflow is the raw sequencing reads for one or more shotgun metagenomes. **The default end point** of the workflow is an anvi'o merged profile database ready for refinement of bins (or whatever it is that you want to do with it), along with an annotated anvi'o contigs database.
 While these are the default entry and end points, there are many more ways to use the metagenomics workflow that we will demonstrate later.

 The workflow includes the following steps (though many are optional and can be skipped by modifying their rules in the workflow configuration file):